 You carefully monitor the patient reviews written about your practice.
-Most people share nothing but kind words, so it can be alarming when someone publicly discloses a less-than-flattering experience.
+Most people share nothing but kind words, so it can be alarming when someone publicly discloses a less-than-flattering experience in a patient review.

 It might seem odd, but a few negative reviews can actually boost your search ranking.
 Search engines look for a variety of opinions to determine the legitimacy of your business.
 When you look at it this way, those less-than-ideal reviews are actually a good thing.

-Additionally, if most reviews are positive, a few negative ones probably won’t hurt your online reputation management efforts.
+Additionally, if most reviews are positive, a few negative reviews probably won’t hurt your online reputation management efforts.
 The BrightLocal survey revealed consumers read an average of 10 reviews before feeling like they can trust a business, so they’ll also come across more praise than not even if they find some negative patient reviews.

 Reputation management for doctors should be a learning experience, and patient reviews are an important part of that.
 Negative patient reviews can help you discover what patients like and dislike about your practice, allowing you to make changes accordingly.

 Nearly half (46 percent) of doctors believe patient reviews could have a negative impact on the physician-patient relationship, according to a 2017 study published in the Journal of General Internal Medicine, but that shouldn’t be the case.
 Instead of fearing negative reviews, consider them your chance to connect with unhappy patients.

-Responding to reviews is an effective doctor reputation management strategy.
+Responding to negative patient reviews is an effective doctor reputation management strategy.
 In fact, 89 percent of consumers read businesses’ responses to reviews, according to the BrightLocal survey.

 Most people understand that doctors are human and can sometimes make mistakes.
 If you’re willing to make things right, you can turn a negative review into a positive experience.